BojanMirosavljevic/NISGameJam/README.md

 - I made this public because I wanted to share how I do quick prototyping on tight deadline.
 - I didn't follow DRY and YAGNI in this case, because it slows down prototyping - harder to refactor in case we pivot.
 And prototypes pivot a lot.
 - Commits are not clean as well. :)

+You can try the game at https://bojanmiros.com/nis/ (warning: it's completely in Serbian language)